Ed Byrne (neuroscientist): Professional career

 Byrne's career in neuroscience combined prominent work as both a researcher and clinician.
 His career began in Adelaide, South Australia, as Neurology Registrar at the Royal Adelaide Hospital in 1978.
 In 1979, he left Australia to undertake a research fellowship in clinical neurology in London.

 He returned to Australia to become Director of Neurology at St Vincent's Hospital, Melbourne in 1983.
 In 1993, he became Founding Director of the Melbourne Neuromuscular Research Unit and later the Centre for Neuroscience, going on to become Professor of Clinical Neurology in 1992 and Experimental Neurology at the University of Melbourne in 2001.

 His contribution to neuroscience has been particularly strong in mitochondrial disease.
 In 2006, his work was recognised when he was appointed an Officer of the Order of Australia.

 Byrne first went to Monash University in 2003, when he was made Dean of its Faculty of Medicine, Nursing and Health Sciences, a role he held until 2007.
 He then returned to the UK, where he became Vice-Provost (Health) at University College London (initially serving as Dean of its Faculty of Biomedical Sciences and Head of its School of Medicine).

 In 2009, Monash University announced that Byrne would replace Richard Larkins, its outgoing Vice-Chancellor.
 Immediately upon his appointment, Byrne undertook a restructuring of the university's management and administration, placing the ten faculties into four "clusters".
 The aim of this was to encourage inter-disciplinary collaboration and reduce duplication across faculties (cutting administrative costs).

 Byrne stated that, in his term as Vice-Chancellor, he wanted Monash to consolidate and increase the research output of its international campuses in Malaysia and South Africa, and its graduate academy in India, tapping into regional research funding.

 He led the establishment of the Monash campus in Suzhou, China in collaboration with South East University, championed close links with Peking University and led a global alliance between Monash and Warwick universities with Nigel Thrift.
 In his time as vice-chancellor, Monash University consolidated a position as a top 100 research university.
 Monash's engagement in South Africa was strengthened by a partnership with the Laureate group.

 In 2014, Byrne was appointed a guest professor by Peking University Health Science Center (PUHSC).
 He was also made an Honorary Citizen for Jiangsu Province, China, in September 2014.
 In September 2014, Byrne was appointed Principal and President of King's College London.
+Byrne served as Global Chief Medical Advisor for the Ramsay Health Care Group from 2021 to 2024.

+In September 2024, Byrne assumed the role of President of King Abdullah University of Science and Technology (KAUST).

 In addition to his role in universities and medical research, Byrne has served on the boards of various commercial biomedical enterprises, including Cochlear and BUPA.
-He is a member of the Patrons Council of the Epilepsy Foundation of Victoria.
+He is a member of the Patrons Council of the Epilepsy Foundation of Victoria.He was Chair of Council for the Association of Commonwealth Universities (ACU) from 2019 to 2021.